lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 sudo ./installer

-Upon reinstalling PixInsight installs its own Tensorflow libraries.
-Remove them from the /opt/PixInsight/bin/lib folder using this command:

-sudo rm /opt/PixInsight/bin/lib/libtensorflow*

-This ensures the 2.15.0 Tensorflow libraries located in the /usr/local/lib folder continue to be used

-Cuda acceleration should now be enabled.
+Cuda acceleration should continue to be enabled.

 If you mistakenly start PixInsight without removing the Tensorflow libraries do this: